Check out this video, which was used to explain this project while we were fundraising to match the Knight Arts Grant funding it!

 More About the Workshops!

-I’ll be facilitating these workshops in as many different venues and spaces in Detroit as I can in the next year in an effort to provide free art workshops to anyone interested, and to collect prints of personal geographies of Detroit created by people of all ages who live in this city.
+Lyz will be facilitating these workshops in as many different venues and spaces in Detroit as she can in the next year in an effort to provide free art workshops to anyone interested, and to collect prints of personal geographies of Detroit created by people of all ages who live in this city.

-I have already taught printmaking, mapmaking, and bookbinding classes at Detroit Community High School in Brightmoor for the past school year, a Maptime Detroit event hosted at Riopelle, and am now hosting a map printing table at the CHASS Mercado in Southwest Detroit each week this summer.
-I’ve watched children and adults create depictions of the spaces they spend time in while learning printing techniques they can take home with them, and so far it has been fascinating to watch which details people choose to include or leave out, and the alterations they make to the process of printing.
+Lyz has already taught printmaking, mapmaking, and bookbinding classes at Detroit Community High School in Brightmoor, a Maptime Detroit event hosted at Riopelle, and a map printing table at the CHASS Mercado in Southwest Detroit each week during the summer of 2017, multiple one on one mapping workshops, a mapmaking event at the Arab American National Museum, workshops at Alternatives for Girls in Southwest Detroit, and more!
+She has had a blast helping children and adults create depictions of the spaces they spend time in while learning printing techniques they can take home with them, and so far it has been fascinating to watch which details people choose to include or leave out, and the alterations they make to the process of printing.

-The maps that I collect from these workshops will be included in the final Atlases, in combination with the historical and data based maps.
+The maps collected from these workshops will be included in the final Atlases, in combination with the historical and data based maps.